-- 4.10.11.1 In the event that the two balls closest to the pallina belong to opposing teams and are tied, no points will be awarded.
-The pallina returns to the team which last delivered it.
-Play resumes from the end of the court from which the frame was last played. - 4.10.12 Winning score - 4.10.12.1 Four-player team (one ball per player) = 16 points - 4.10.12.2 Two-player team (two balls per player) = 12 points - 4.10.12.3 One-player team (four balls per player) = 12 points - 4.10.13 Scorecard - 4.10.13.1 It is the responsibility of each team captain, or coach to sign the scorecard after a match.
+4.10.12 Winning score

+- 4.10.12.1 Four-player team (one ball per player) = 16 points - 4.10.12.2 Two-player team (two balls per player) = 12 points - 4.10.12.3 One-player team (four balls per player) = 12 points - 4.10.13 Scorecard - 4.10.13.1 It is the responsibility of each team captain, or coach to sign the scorecard after a match.
 The signatures will indicate the indisputability of the final score.
-Games in which protests will be filed should not be signed by any captain, or coach who disagrees with the score or its validity. - 4.11 Player Designation - 4.11.1 Captain - 4.11.1.1 On any team, the captain must be designated and made known to the officials before play begins.
+Games in which protests will be filed should not be signed by any captain, or coach who disagrees with the score or its validity.

+4.11 Player Designation

+4.11.1 Captain

+- 4.11.1.1 On any team, the captain must be designated and made known to the officials before play begins.
 The captain may not be changed during the course of a game, but may be changed during the course of a tournament.
 The tournament officials must be notified of this change prior to any subsequent games. - 4.11.2 Rotation of players - 4.11.2.1 The players of any given team may elect to play their balls in any rotation, provided the one who tosses the pallina delivers the first bocce ball.
-The rotation may vary from frame to frame; however, no player may deliver more than his/her allotted number of balls per frame. - 4.12 Unified Sports Team - 4.12.1 Each Unified Sports doubles team shall consist of one athlete and one partner. - 4.12.2 Each Unified Sports team event shall consist of two athletes and two partners. - 4.12.3 There is no requirement within these rules as to who (Athlete or Partner) plays the pallina and first bocce ball.
-The order can change from game to game or frame to frame. - 4.13 Substitutions - 4.13.1 Official notification: Officials must be notified of substitutions prior to a scheduled game time or it will result in forfeiture of the match. - 4.13.2 Substitution of players: Only one substitute may be allowed per team per game.
+The rotation may vary from frame to frame; however, no player may deliver more than his/her allotted number of balls per frame.

+4.12 Unified Sports Team

+- 4.12.1 The athlete to Unified partner ratio must be 1 athlete to 1 Unified partner in Unified Doubles and must be 2 athletes to 2 Unified partners in the Team Competition. - 4.12.2 It is preferred that athletes and Unified partners are of similar age and similar ability.
+For more information on similar age and ability please see Sport Rules Article 1 Section 14.1.2 - 4.12.3 There is no requirement within these rules as to who (Athlete or Partner) plays the pallina and first bocce ball.
+The order can change from game to game or frame to frame.

+4.13 Substitutions

+- 4.13.1 Official notification: Officials must be notified of substitutions prior to a scheduled game time or it will result in forfeiture of the match. - 4.13.2 Substitution of players: Only one substitute may be allowed per team per game.
 Substitutes may take the place of any player on the team and may substitute for different players on the same team during different games. - 4.13.3 Limitations: Once a player has registered to substitute for one team during the tournament, he/she may not substitute for any other team during that tournament.
 Substitutes should have a Divisioning score equal to or higher than the person they are substituting. - 4.13.4 Substitution during game: Only in the event of medical or other verified emergencies may a player be substituted during a game.
 Emergency substitutions will only be made at the end of a frame; if this is not possible, the frame will be considered dead.
+However, once the substitution has been made, the substitute must complete the game.

+4.14 Forfeiture

-However, once the substitution has been made, the substitute must complete the game. - 4.14 Forfeiture - 4.14.1 Teams with less than the prescribed number of players will forfeit the match.
+4.14.1 Teams with less than the prescribed number of players will forfeit the match.